bradbell/xrst/test_rst/spell_example.rst

 Double Words
 ************
-It is consider an error to have only white space between two occurrences of the same word; e.g., no no would be an error if there were not two occurrences of :code:`no` next to each other in the spelling command for this page.
+It is considered an error to have only white space between two occurrences of the same word; e.g., no no would be an error if there were not two occurrences of ``no`` next to each other in the spelling command for this page.

 .. meta::